datamacgyver/datamacgyver.github.io/docs/case-studies/fashion_retailer.md

 ## TL;DR

 I led the architecture and delivery of a new Snowflake-based data platform for a major UK fashion retailer.
 The solution used **dbt**, **Great Expectations**, and **Azure DevOps** to automate data quality and improve governance.
-By introducing **AI-assisted code generation** and embedding validation at ingest and egress, we reduced downtime, improved data accuracy, and cut analytics turnaround time from a day to just hours.
+By introducing **AI-assisted code generation** (back in 2023!) and embedding validation at ingest and egress, we reduced downtime, improved data accuracy, and cut analytics turnaround time from a day to just hours.

 ---

 ## Case Study

-When I joined this project in 2022, the client was migrating from an ageing SQL Server system to a new, centralised data estate on **Snowflake**.
+When I joined this project, the client was migrating from an ageing SQL Server system to a new, centralised data estate on **Snowflake**.
 The aim was to consolidate disparate systems into a single, governed, and documented data source, reducing duplication and enabling faster, more reliable analytics.

 ### My Role